Admissions Criteria for International Applicants

 Transfer students who have not completed a college-level writing course at a U.S. college (or received a grade below a C in the course) are also required to submit scores from one of these exams.

 Students who meet the academic criteria for admission, but lack satisfactory English proficiency, may be offered conditional admission.
+Additionally, students who score tier one results on the Chinese Gaokao, with an English score minimum of 110/150 or 88/120, will be considered for conditional admission.
 You'll be admitted to Stony Brook University’s Intensive English Center (IEC), and upon receiving a passing grade in the highest level IEC course, you may enroll in full-time matriculated studies.

 International applicants must document their ability to meet educational and living expenses for one-year of study so that Stony Brook University can issue a Certiﬁcate of Visa Eligibility (I-20).
 Fore more information, see International Application Procedures and Deadlines.